 Use a sick day at work.
 Skip class.
 Give the kids to your mom.
 Whatever responsibilities you had that day, put them off until tomorrow.

 Your work, your classmates, your kids....they are going to benefit from you getting your head on straight in the long run.
-And you're not going to go out and assault anyone.
-Which is always a good thing.

 But now what?

 This is how to have a successful mental health day.

 Turn off the darn cell phone.
 Don't you dare log on to Facebook.
 Taking a ME day means no other distractions.
 Not worrying about other people.
 Your friends can text you for advice tomorrow.
 Those social statuses will still be there once you feel better.
 Don't give in to the FOMO (fear of missing out).
 Take a deep breath and TURN IT OFF.